Altermagnets versus Antiferromagnets: Summary and discussion

 The developed phenomenological approach allows juxtapose the antiferromagnetic structures, which crystal structure invariant under time reversal only in combination with rotations and reflection, with altermagnetic structures with momentum dependent spin splitting of electron bands of the same symmetry.

-It should be emphasized that, from a purely phenomenological perspective, it is completely unimportant which microscopic mechanism—exchange or spin-orbit—provides the spin splitting of electron bands.
-Thus, the phenomenological description allows for studying the Hall effect both in altermagnet analogs of pure antiferromagnets, where only the exchange mechanism is significant, and in altermagnet analogs of weak ferromagnets and ferrimagnets, where both exchange and spin-orbit interactions are involved.
+It should be emphasized that from a pure phenomenological perspective, it is completely unimportant which microscopic mechanism - exchange or spin-orbit interaction provides the spin splitting of electron bands.
+The phenomenological description allows to study the altermagnet analogs of pure antiferromagnets, where the exchange mechanism is the most significant, and in altermagnet analogs of weak ferromagnets and ferrimagnets, where both exchange and spin-orbit interactions are involved.
 The phenomenological approach enables calculation of the Berry curvature in a band structure with a given symmetry without cumbersome microscopic derivations within the framework of any specific model.
 It also allows calculations to be performed using a simple single-band approach rather than a multi-band one.
-This is explained by the fact that all bands have the same symmetry, that is, each of them carries the same information about the macroscopic properties of the metal.
+This is because of that all bands have the same symmetry, that is, each of them carries the same information about the macroscopic properties of the metal.

-We have considered the possibility of anomalous Hall effect in three typical altermagnetic states with crystal structure invariant with respect to time reversal only in combination with rotations and reflections.
+We have calculated the Berry curvature in three typical altermagnetic states.
 They are: state I without total magnetisation, and states II$_1$ and II$_2$ with small spontaneous magnetic moment arising due to spin-orbit interaction.

-It was shown that the anomalous Hall effect in absence of external magnetic field is possible only in the weak ferromagnetic state I$_1$.
-It should be noted, however, that the zero Berry curvature is not a general property of ferrimagnets but the particular quality of the considered state II$_2$ .
+It was shown that the anomalous Hall effect in absence of external magnetic field is absent in the antiferromagnetic state without bulk magnetisation.
+In our opinion the absence of spontaneous Hall effect is the general property of altermagnet state without spontaneous magnetisation.
+The reported recently the Hall effect at zero external field in antiferromagnet FeS \cite{Takagi2025} is due to boundaries between AF domains with different direction of the Neel vector.
+In pure single domain specimen the effect will be zero.
+Observed hysteresis is also due to presence of domains with different direction of the Neel vector.

+The Hall effect in the field absence occurs only in the weak ferromagnetic state I$_1$.
+In this respect the recent observation of magneto-optic Kerr effect in altermagnet hematit $\alpha$-Fe$_2$O$_3$ reported in \cite{Yoshimori2026} is not so astonishing.
+As it was shown already in the classic paper by I.E.Dsyaloshinskii \cite{Dzyal1957} this material is weak ferromagnetic antiferromagnet.

+The zero Berry curvature was found in the ferrimagnetic state.
+Probably it is not a general property of ferrimagnets but the particular quality of the considered state II$_2$ .